manooweb/ReduxSimpleStarterApp/README.md

 Interested in learning [Redux](https://www.udemy.com/react-redux/)?

-Clone from Stephen Grider github repository https://github.com/StephenGrider/ReduxSimpleStarter and updated with more rencent version of React and Lodash
+Clone from Stephen Grider github repository https://github.com/StephenGrider/ReduxSimpleStarter and updated with more recent version of React and Lodash

 ### Getting Started